 Encyclopedia of SleepEditor-in-Chief:

-- Clete Kushida, Professor and Principal Investigator, Stanford Sleep Medicine Center, Stanford University, USA
+- Clete Kushida, MD PhD, Professor and Principal Investigator, Stanford Sleep Medicine Center, Stanford University, USA

 In a world of 24-hour media saturation, sleep has become an increasingly fraught enterprise.
 The award-winning four-volume Encyclopedia of Sleep is the largest reference, either online or in print, on the subject of sleep.
 Written to be useful for the novice and the established researcher and clinician, Topic areas will include sleep across the life cycle and in other species, sleep and women, sleep and the elderly, pediatric sleep, sleep deprivation and loss, sleep mechanisms, sleep physiology and pathophysiology, sleep disorders, neurobiology, chronobiology, pharmacology, and impact of other disorders on sleep.